Barbara Field

-Barbara Field is a playwright whose work has been seen at theaters across North America and Europe.
+Barbara Field (February 15, 1934 – February 21, 2021) was a playwright whose work has been seen at theaters across North America and Europe.

 Education

-Field is a graduate of the University of Pennsylvania (BA) and the University of Minnesota (MA).
+Field was a graduate of the University of Pennsylvania (BA) and the University of Minnesota (MA).

 Career

-She has written adaptations of such great works of literature as Great Expectations and A Christmas Carol, both by Charles Dickens, and of Scaramouche, by Rafael Sabatini.
+She wrote adaptations of such great works of literature as Great Expectations and A Christmas Carol, both by Charles Dickens, and of Scaramouche, by Rafael Sabatini.
 Great Expectations won the L.A.
 Drama critics award in 1996.
 Other plays include Neutral Countries, co-winner of the Humana Festival's Great American Play contest in 1983, and Boundary Waters, for which she received a DramaLogue Award in 1992.
 She also authored three books, New Classics from the Guthrie Stage(Smith and Kraus) and Barbara Field, Collected Plays, Vol I & II (Amazon).

-Field is a co-founder of The Playwrights' Center and served as playwright-in-residence at the Guthrie Theater from 1974–1981.
+Field was a co-founder of The Playwrights' Center and served as playwright-in-residence at the Guthrie Theater from 1974 to 1981.

 Honorable recognitions

-She has held fellowships from numerous organizations; the Shubert, Bush, McKnight, and Minnesota State Arts Board fellowships are among her many awards.
+She held fellowships from numerous organizations; the Shubert, Bush, McKnight, and Minnesota State Arts Board fellowships are among her many awards.